 Besides income taxes, there are also a number of inheritance-specific taxes that may or may not apply to your endowment.

-- Estate tax: 40 percent tax that applies only to inheritances of over $11.58 million; individual states also have estate tax thresholds and rates that may be different
+- Estate tax: A maximum 40% tax that applies to inheritances in excess of $12.92 million; individual states also have estate tax thresholds and rates that may be different.

-- Inheritance tax: separate state-level tax that applies only in Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania
+- Inheritance tax: A state-level tax applicable in Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.

-- Capital gains tax: applies to the profit on any inherited capital assets sold for more than their market value on the owner’s date of death
+- Capital gains tax: A tax that applies to the profit generated on any inherited capital assets sold for more than their market value on the donor’s date of death.

-Doing the research and hard work necessary to manage your inheritance can be a challenge, but the peace of mind that comes from having a well-balanced portfolio of assets is worth it.
-With some smart decision-making, you can set up not only yourself, but also your loved ones for lifelong financial wellness.
+Conducting the research necessary to manage your inheritance can be challenging, but the peace of mind that comes from prudently handling money received from a deceased loved one is worth it.